-- Put on a Bus: Apparently the devs don't want to bring him back to not confuse new players, primarily PC players, since Saints Row 1 and the DLC for Saints Row 2 are not available on PC.
+- Put on a Bus: Apparently the devs didn't want to bring him back to not confuse new players, primarily PC players, since Saints Row 1 and the DLC for Saints Row 2 are not available on PC.
 He finally got off the bus once Gat Out of Hell released.

 - Put on a Bus to Hell: Literally.
 He shows up in Gat Out of Hell, and can be killed.
 There's a challenge for killing him seven times, but he'll still keep showing up after that.